How Often Should You Flip Or Rotate Your Mattress?

 Why Should I Flip My Mattress?

 The truth is that most modern mattresses are not meant to be flipped.
 For the most part, they are designed with specific layers and will not operate correctly if turned upside down.
-Typically, only older mattresses and innerspring mattresses with no pillowtop should be flipped.
+Typically, only older and innerspring mattresses that aren’t pillow-top mattresses should be flipped.

 The steel coil springs inside an innerspring mattress will wear out over time if someone sleeps in the same spot on the same side every night for the entire time they own their mattress.
 To help remedy this, it is recommended that people not only flip their innerspring mattresses over but rotate them as well.